 I have a little bit of insider knowledge, as my husband has been a Disney lifeguard for the past three summers.
 He has worked at Blizzard Beach for two of those summers, and is spending this summer at Typhoon Lagoon.

 Though you won’t get extensive character greetings or fancy schmancy dining options (but you can get ice cream in a bucket), Typhoon Lagoon and Blizzard Beach provide probably more R&R than any other of the Disney destinations.
-Countless times, he hears families say they wish they had scheduled more time to enjoy the water parks, especially during the hot summer months here in Florida.
+Countless times, he hears families say they wish they had scheduled more time to enjoy the water parks, especially during the hot summer months here in Florida when you just need to beat the heat.

 We have been to both parks several times with our children, ages five and three.
 My husband gets in free, and using his employee discount, we opted for the Disney Water Parks After 2 Pass.
 Even without a discount, Florida residents can get this past for just slightly more than the cost of a single day ticket.
 I highly recommend.